 Find out what you need to do and how to apply to operate a customs warehouse when importing to the UK.

 You can use custom warehousing to delay duty and VAT.
-You will only pay when your goods leave the warehouse and go into free circulation.
+You’ll only pay when your goods leave the warehouse and go into free circulation.

-You will not need to pay duty and VAT if you move your goods to another customs procedure other than end-use.
+You’ll not need to pay duty and VAT if you move your goods to another customs procedure other than authorised-use.

 You must be authorised to run a warehouse as a warehousekeeper.